Piano, Harpsichord, Organ

 Weekly private lessons, regular master classes, and supervision in chamber music and accompanying provide piano students with the skills and experience required for a career in piano.
 Entrance auditions, semester juries, and upper division barrier auditions allow the faculty to track the progress of each piano major and to make recommendations concerning further study.

 Nightingale Concert Hall is equipped with two Steinway concert grand pianos, and a Russell double manual French harpsichord.
-The Music Department also houses an Eric Herz double-manual German harpsichord, and practice areas with grand pianos for piano majors.
+The Department of Music also houses an Eric Herz double-manual German harpsichord, and practice areas with grand pianos for piano majors.

 Performance, competition, and employment opportunities